 Practising on your own or together with your birth partner(s) once or twice a week during pregnancy can help you learn to associate the people and things around you with a state of deep relaxation and positivity about birth.
 Birth partners can also gain in confidence and become familiarised with their role on the day.
+See this as a rehearsal for the real thing.
+The more you rehearse, especially with your 'scene' set out around you, the more confident you will feel (don't forget your birth partner checklist)

 As mammals, we need a safe, comfortable 'nest' to birth well.
 Gather whatever you will use during the birth.
 These will all act as hypnotic triggers, e.g: